What is a REST API and Why Build One in PHP?

 curl -X DELETE http://localhost/api/articles/1

-For more comprehensive testing during development, tools like Postman or Insomnia provide a graphical interface for building and saving request collections.
+For more comprehensive testing during development, tools like Postman or Insomnia provide graphical interfaces for building and saving request collections.
+You can organise requests by resource and run entire test suites with a single click.

 When to Move Beyond a Hand-Built API

 A custom-built REST API is excellent for learning the fundamentals and for small projects with a limited number of endpoints.
-As your application grows, framework overhead becomes worthwhile because frameworks handle routing, middleware, validation, and security features consistently.
+As your application grows, framework overhead becomes worthwhile because frameworks handle routing, middleware, validation, and security features consistently without requiring custom code for each concern.

 Slim PHP is a lightweight framework suitable for APIs that need routing and middleware without Laravel's full feature set.
 Laravel offers a complete ecosystem with authentication scaffolding, database migrations, and API resource classes.
 Lumen, Laravel's micro-framework sibling, provides the same features optimised for speed.